nextcord/nextcord-ext-menus/README.md

 `ButtonMenuPages` works the same way as the `MenuPages` class found above, but with button components instead of reactions.

-`MySource` is the same as defined above, but instantiated with:
+`MySource` is the same as defined above, but the menu is instantiated with:

 ```py
 pages = menus.ButtonMenuPages(source=MySource(range(1, 100)), clear_reactions_after=True)